BeeCSI-Microbiome/LongReadPipeline/README.md

 4. run the env_initialization.py script from the scripts folder of this program.
 5. download any datasets you would like to use/test in the samples folder.
 6. update the samples.csv file with the names of your samples as such {samples}.fasta (e.g. do not include the fasta in the name).
-    -> The location information is less important for now.
+7. NOTE: The location information is less important for now.
 I had been planning on using sample name as a key for the location to pull the correct files.
-However, snakemake doesn't seem to like me doing that so I am looking for alternatives for easy sample loading and reference in the pipeline.
+However, snakemake doesn't seem to like me doing that so I am looking for alternatives for easy sample loading andreference in the pipeline.
 8. Try running the pipeline.
 9. Tell Kurtis when something inevitably doesn't work so he can update the documentation.